Boughton Monchelsea: Local amenities

-The village has a village green, a primary school, a village hall, a recreation ground, one public house a post office and a community arts centre The Maidstone Art Centre which is situated at Marlpit Farm in Wierton Road among its amenities.
+The village has a village green, a primary school, a village hall, a recreation ground, one public house and a post office.

 The 16th-century Elizabethan stone-built former manor house, Boughton Monchelsea Place, is situated in a private deer park and remains a private dwelling although it is occasionally opened for commercial use as a venue for weddings and business conferences.

 A similar property at nearby Wierton Place has in recent years operated as a polo and country club as well as an exclusive out-of-town nightclub.
 Prior to that it was the official residence of judges when on circuit at Maidstone Crown Court.

 Other historic houses include the Grade II listed Tanyard, Brishing Court and Lewis Court.

 The Cock Inn, dating back to 1568, is situated at the junction of Heath Road and Brishing Lane.
 Featured in the classic 1949 film Kind Hearts and Coronets starring Alec Guinness and Dennis Price, The Cock is a typical old English pub featuring inglenooks, exposed beams and low ceilings.